Toxoplasmosis

 • Psychomotor retardation

-Many children with less severe infections and most infants born to mothers infected during the 3rd trimester appear healthy at birth but are at high risk of seizures, intellectual disability, retinochoroiditis, or other symptoms developing months or even years later.
+The severity of congenital disease decreases if the mother becomes infected later in pregnancy.
+Many children with less severe infections and most infants born to mothers infected during the third trimester appear healthy at birth but are at high risk of seizures, intellectual disability, retinochoroiditis, or other symptoms developing months or even years later.

 Ocular toxoplasmosis

-This type usually results from congenital infection that is reactivated, often during the teens and 20s, but rarely, it occurs with acquired infections.
+Ocular toxoplasmosis usually results from congenital infection that is reactivated, often during adolescence and the 20s, but, rarely, it occurs with acquired infections.
 Focal necrotizing retinitis and a secondary granulomatous inflammation of the choroid occur and may cause ocular pain, blurred vision, and sometimes blindness.
-Relapses are common.

 Disseminated infection and non-CNS involvement